clampy-js/ngx-clampy/README.md

 |clampyTruncationHTML   |string   |…   |A string of HTML to insert before the truncation character.
 This is useful if you'd like to add a "Read more" link or some such thing at the end of your clamped node.   |

 #### Installation
+For Angular 2 up to version 6, use version 1.3.x.
+For angular 7, use version 1.4.x.

 You can install @clampy-js/ngx-clampy using NPM or Yarn:

 ```